-- The school has an active pupil council who are referred to as the 'Student Voice Committee.'.
-These meetings are predominantly focussed on the four different Houses (Ventus, Ignis, Terra, and Aqua).
-The Student Voice Committees meet with the respective Head of House, and this process is overseen by Assistant Headteacher Miss Amy Craig.
-Conversations are used consult on whole school plans, lead on charity activities at school, and are used as a vehicle express pupil views to senior leaders throughout the school year. - The Head Boy and Head Girl are part of the Governing body and we have dedicated Senior Prefects appointment in addition to the head Girl and Boy, to chair this comittee. - Pupil panels regularly form a part of the school's interview process for new members of staff. - There is an annual pupil questionnaire where we actively seek the viewpoints of pupils on a range of topics.
-The results of this questionnaire are used by the Senior Leadership Team to develop the whole school improvement plan. - Pupils leaving the school are offered the chance to complete an exit questionnaire, which asks for their views on their experience at school and their suggestions for changes to improve or develop pupil experiences. - If a pupil takes part in an intervention programme, they will contribute their views to the half-termly review of progress. - If your child has an EHCP, their views will be sought before any review meetings.
+- Pupils voice is sought as part of their curriculum and through surveys and consultations. - The two senior prefects are part of the governance structure and represent the student body - Pupil panels regularly form a part of the school's interview process for new members of staff. - Pupils leaving the school are offered the chance to complete an exit questionnaire, which asks for their views on their experience at school and their suggestions for changes to improve or develop pupil experiences. - If a pupil takes part in an intervention programme, they will contribute their views to the half-termly review of progress. - If your child has an EHCP, their views will be sought before any review meetings.